miykael/atlasreader/paper/paper.md

 Users have many parameters available to guide the creation of these outputs.
-For example, with `cluster_extent` a user can specify the minimum number of contiguous voxels required for a ROI to be shown in the output, `min_dstinace` can be used to extract peak information of more than just one peak within a given ROI, and `atlas` can be used to specify which atlases should be used for the output creation.
+For example, with `cluster_extent` a user can specify the minimum number of contiguous voxels required for a ROI to be shown in the output, `min_dstinace` can be used to extract information from multiple peaks within a given ROI, and `atlas` can be used to specify which atlases should be used for the output creation.
 By default, AtlasReader uses the AAL, the Desikan-Killiany, and the Harvard-Oxford atlases (see Figure 5).
 In the current version, users